Biology Summer Research Opportunities for High School Students: Our Top 10

 Format: In person (Memphis, TN)

-Application deadline: February 1, 2023
+Application deadline: February 1, 2024

-4) Summer Research Program at Indiana University (SRP)
+4) Summer Research Program (SRP)

-Hosting Institution: Indiana University’s Simon Cancer Center
+Hosting institution: Indiana University’s Simon Cancer Center

-Cost: none
+Cost: None

 Format: In person (Indianapolis, IN)

-Application deadline: February 1, 2023
+Application deadline: February 1, 2024 (Estimated deadline based on previous year)

 The Indiana University Simon Cancer Center Summer Research Program (SRP) aims to increase the proportion of underrepresented high school and undergraduate students engaging in the biomedical sciences.
 Students will receive hands-on experience and gain exposure to a wide range of basic science, translational, and clinical research activities.
 This is an 8-week program.
 High schoolers who are seniors as well as undergraduate students in their junior year and above are eligible to apply.

-5) Texas Tech’s Anson L. Clark Scholars Program
+5) Anson L. Clark Scholars Program

-Hosting Institution: Texas Tech University
+Hosting institution: Texas Tech University

-Cost: none
+Cost: None

 Format: In person (Lubbock, TX)

-Application deadline: February 13, 2023
+Application deadline: February 15, 2024

 This is a 7-week intensive program that offers selected students the chance to work with professors at Texas Tech’s General Health Sciences Center.
 This program is research-based, but it also exposes students to weekly seminars, discussion sections, as well as field trips.

-6) UC Berkeley’s Pre-College Scholars Residential-Track Program
+6) Pre-College Scholars Residential-Track Program

-Hosting Institution: University of California, Berkeley
+Hosting institution: University of California, Berkeley

-Cost: $15,100 (for 8-week session); $13,800 (for 6-week session)
+Cost: $15,00 (for 8-week session); $14,500 (for 6-week session)

 Format: In person (Berkeley, CA)

-Application deadline: March 14, 2022
+Application deadline: March 11, 2024

 This program offers students from all over the world a chance to experience college campus life at UC Berkeley!
 Students get the chance to enroll in college-level courses taught by Berkeley professors, earn college credit for their work, all while experiencing university campus life with a cohort of students.
 Throughout the program, students can enroll in 2 different courses offered through Berkeley’s Summer Sessions program and participate in a series of extracurricular activities and excursions.

-7) Research Mentorship Program at UC Santa Barbara
+7) Research Mentorship Program

-Hosting Institution: University of California at Santa Barbara (UCSB)
+Hosting institution: University of California at Santa Barbara (UCSB)

-Cost: $11,299
+Cost: $11,874

 Format: In person (Santa Barbara, CA)

-Application deadline: March 15, 2023
+Application deadline: March 18, 2024

 This program allows students to get exposure to a wide variety of interdisciplinary research in the biological sciences and beyond.
 Students will get a chance to engage in hands-on project-based learning and will also be paired with a research mentor - a graduate student, postdoc, or faculty member to conduct college-level research.
 Students can earn a total of 8 university credits by enrolling in two interdisciplinary research courses - an exploratory course and a lecture course.
-There are 24 different fields that students can choose form.
+There are 24 different fields that students can choose from.

-8) Summer Mentorship Program (SMP) at University of Pennsylvania
+8) Provost’s Summer Mentorship Program (SMP)

-Hosting Institution: University of Pennsylvania
+Hosting institution: University of Pennsylvania

-Cost: none
+Cost: None

 Format: In person (Philadelphia, PA)